sajib925/vaccine-management-frontend/README.md

 # Vaccination Management System Frontend

-This frontend for the Vaccination Management System allows users to interact with the backend functionalities.
-Built with Next.js, TypeScript, and Tailwind CSS, it provides an intuitive interface for patients and doctors.
+The Vaccination Management System frontend offers a seamless user experience for both patients and doctors.
+Built with Next.js, TypeScript, and Tailwind CSS, it facilitates secure interactions, appointment scheduling, and campaign management.
+Users benefit from an intuitive interface that simplifies navigation and enhances overall efficiency in managing vaccinations.

 ## Tech Stack